smol-ai/ainews-web-2025/src/content/issues/24-09-18-ainews-o1-destroys-lmsys-arena-qwen-25-kyutai-moshi-release.md

 date: '2024-09-18T21:51:26.650574Z'
 original_slug: ainews-o1-destroys-lmsys-arena-qwen-25-kyutai
 description: >-
-  OpenAI’s new o1-preview model has outperformed competitors in daily evaluations, consistently matching top AI news stories without human input and leading LMsys benchmarks.
-Meanwhile, Alibaba’s Qwen 2.5 models have advanced in the open-source space, surpassing Llama 3.1 at the 70B parameter scale.
+  **OpenAI's o1-preview model** has outperformed competitors like Anthropic, Google, and Llama 3 in daily AI news summarization and LMsys benchmarks, now occupying the top 4 slots with improved rate limits up to *1000 requests per minute*.
+Meanwhile, **Alibaba's Qwen 2.5 suite** has advanced in the open-source space, surpassing Llama 3.1 at the *70B* parameter scale with strong general, coding, and math capabilities.
 tags:
-  - openai
-  - o1-preview
-  - lmsys
-  - alibaba
-  - qwen
-  - llama-3-1
+  - untagged
+companies: []
+models: []
+topics:
-  - open-source
+  - untagged
 ---